cybertec-postgresql/pgwatch2/README.md

 See [here](https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/logparse.go#L27) for an example regex.

 NB!
 Note that only the event counts are stored, by severity, for the monitored DB and for the whole instance - no error texts or username infos!
 The metric name to enable log parsing is "server_log_event_counts".
+Also note that for auto-detection of log destination / setting to work the monitoring user needs superuser / pg_monitor rights - if this is not possible then log settings need to be specified manually under "Host config" as seen for example [here](https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/config/instances.yaml).

 # Adding metrics